JakubTabor/Unsupervised_Learning/README.md

 * And i plot precision and recall with plt and signature

 # And finally i also arrange the operations in Piepeline
+* I supply my 2 best models into workflow and then train them, next get predictions